 |

-The temperature had been dropping and is currently zero C and it’s been snowing.
+The temperature had been dropping and it is currently zero C and it has been snowing.
 The cliffs and valleys with their heavy dusting of snow look breathtaking.
 I leave you to browse and wonder, but never did grey seem so beautiful ....

-The vistas were stunning but once back on board our valiant Captain took us as close as safely possible to the floating 'snout' of one of the fjords larger glaciers.
+The vistas were just glorious but once back on board our valiant Captain took us as close as safely possible to the floating 'snout' of one of the fjords larger glaciers.
 Breathtaking!

 |